nicolasdettling/nemo_python/docs/archer2_setup_guide.md

     /work/n02/n02/<username>

-and save this as an environment variable $WORK in your .bashrc, which you'll need later.
-Add this lines to your ~/.bashrc:
+and save this as an environment variable $WORK, which you'll need later.
+Add this line to your ~/.bashrc:

     export WORK=/work/n02/n02/`whoami`